celo-org/celo-monorepo/packages/phone-number-privacy/signer/README.md

 A service that generates unique partial signatures for blinded messages.
 Using a threshold BLS signature scheme, when K/N signatures are combined, a deterministic signature is obtained.

+## APIs (ODIS v2)

+ODIS v2 provides support for three APIs, which need to be explicitly enabled ([see below](#enabling-apis-odis-v2) for configuration info):

+- **Legacy PNP API**: retrieve signatures for blinded messages, rate-limited using ODIS v1's scheme, based on an account's transaction history and verification status.
+- **PNP API**: retrieve signatures for blinded messages, rate-limited based on quota "purchased" by sending funds to `OdisPayments.sol`.
+- **Domains API**: retrieve signatures over domains with custom rate-limiting schemes, as defined in more detail in [CIP-40](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0040.md).

 ## Configuration

 You can use the following environment variables to configure the ODIS Signer service: